Records and Registration

 (18) The disclosure involves records or information from which all personally identifiable information has been removed.

 [Statutory Authority: RCW 28B.35.120(12).
 09–19–064, § 172–191–090, filed 9.14.09, effective 10.15.09.]

 WAC 172–191–100 Directory information.

-Directory information is defined to include: Student's name, address, email address, student net identification number, telephone number, date and place of birth, participation in officially recognized activities and sports, weight, height and birth dates of athletic team members; dates of attendance at the university, degrees and awards received, and the most recent previous educational agency or institution attended by the student.
+Directory information is defined to include: Student's name, address, email address, telephone number, participation in officially recognized activities and sports, weight, height and birth dates of athletic team members; dates of attendance at the university, degrees and awards received, and the most recent previous educational agency or institution attended by the student.